-Researchers in the field of computer science consider the fact that biologically meaningful results could be provided from considering DNA as a one-dimensional character string, abstracting the reality of DNA as a flexible three-dimensional molecule.
-Thus, interaction in a dynamic environment with protein and RNA, and repetition of a life cycle in which even the classic linear chromosome exists for only a fraction of time, can take place (Gusfield 1997).
+Researchers in the field of computer science consider the fact that biologically meaningful results could come from considering DNA as a one-dimensional character string, abstracting the reality of DNA as a flexible three-dimensional molecule.
+Thus, interaction in a dynamic environment with protein and RNA, and repetition of a life-cycle in which even the classic linear chromosome exists for only a fraction of time can take place [17].
 Significant contributions to computational biology might be made by extending or adapting algorithms from computer science, even when the original algorithm has no clear utility in biology.
-This is illustrated by several recent sublinear-time approximate matching methods for database searching that rely on an interplay between exact matching methods from computer science and Dynamic Programming methods already utilized in molecular biology just a few years ago have now become adopted by practicing biologists in both large-scale projects and in narrower technical problems.
+This is illustrated by several recent sublinear-time approximate matching methods for database searching that rely on an interplay between exact matching methods from computer science and dynamic programming methods already utilized in molecular biology.
+Certain string algorithms that were generally deemed to be irrelevant to biology just a few years ago have become adopted by practicing biologists in both largescale projects and in narrower technical problems.

 A number of data structures have been designed with the aim of storing these impressive amounts of data in an efficient way while allowing for immediate indexing and searching.
 As a result, all occurrences of any given pattern can be found without traversing the whole sequences.
 In short, indexing is profitable and useful if utilized regularly.
-It is evident that if sequences are available beforehand and no periodical alteration takes place, researchers and users can take full advantage of the index.
+It is evident that if sequences are available beforehand and not periodical alteration takes place, researchers and users can enjoy full advantage of the index.
 The primary goal of these corresponding data structures constitutes the construction of an index that provides efficient answers to queries with reasonable building and maintenance costs.
-Classical data structures such as Tries (Crochemore & Lecroq 2009), Suffix Trees (Farach 1997; Ukkonen 1995; Weiner 1973), Suffix Arrays (Manber & Myers 1993), Directed Acyclic Word Graphs (DAWG) (Blumer et al. 1985) as well as the compact version CDAWG (Crochemore & Vérin 1997) are arguably considered very popular and useful data structures for string analysis, especially when searching over large sequence collections.
+Classical data structures such as Tries [9], Suffix Trees [12, 36, 38], Suffix Arrays [30], Directed Acyclic Word Graphs (DAWG) [7] as well as the compact version CDAWG [11] are arguably considered very popular and useful data structures for string analysis, especially when searching over large sequence collections.
 Yet, these structures are full-text indexes as they require a large amount of space for a sequence to be represented.
-A survey of index construction algorithms is properly introduced in (Nsira et al. 2017).
+A survey of index construction algorithms is properly introduced in [33].

-Authors in (Lanctot et al. 2003) introduce a collection of string algorithms that lie in the crux of a number of biological problems such as the discovery of potential drug targets, the creation of diagnostic probes, and the universal primers or unbiased consensus sequences.
-All these problems are reduced to the task of identifying a pattern that, with some flaws, occurs in one set of strings (Closest Substring Problem) and does not appear in another (Farthest String Problem).
+Authors in [28] introduce a collection of string algorithms that lie in the crux of a number of biological problems such as the discovery of potential drug targets, the creation of diagnostic probes, and the universal primers or unbiased consensus sequences.
+All these problems reduce to the task of identifying a pattern that, with some flaws, occurs in one set of strings (Closest Substring Problem) and does not appear in another (Farthest String Problem).

 In addition, all NGS platforms perform sequencing of millions of small fragments of DNA in parallel.
 The analysis in the area of bioinformatics maps each individual read to the human reference genome with the aim of piecing together the previous fragments.
 Each of the three billion bases in the human genome is sequenced multiple times, providing thus inner depth for delivering accurate data and an insight into unexpected DNA variation.
-NGS can also be used for purposes of sequencing entire genomes, including small numbers of individual genes or even all 22.000 coding genes (a whole exome) (Behjati & Tarpey 2013).
+NGS can also be used for purposes of sequencing entire genomes, including small numbers of individual genes or even all 22.000 coding genes (a whole exome) [5].